w3f/polkadot-wiki/docs/general/faq.md

 based on the amount of DOT that are staked.
 Please see the article on [inflation](../learn/learn-staking.md/#inflation) for more information.

+### Why can't crowdloaned DOT be staked?

+DOTs contributed to a sucessful crowdloan campaign by a parachain are bonded for the entire lease period, which is two years on Polkadot.
+The crowdloaned DOT cannot be used for any other DOT utility functionalities like staking and democracy.
+In exchange to the lost staking rewards or liquidity of DOTs, the parachain team may offer rewards to the contributor.

+The utility of crowdloaned DOT is to provide a lease for a parachain.
+The utility of staked DOT is to secure the network through a reward/slash mechanism.
+Allowing crowdloaned DOT to be staked results in complex consequences like applying a slash on crowdloaned DOT that was meant to be bonded for the entire lease period of a parachain.
+In a way, the inaccessibility of crowdloaned DOTs and the lack of staking rewards for the entire lease duration encourages the contributors to back projects that are valuable to the ecosystem.

 ## Governance

 ### What prevents Polkadot governance from failing?